Halberd-leaf Violet Viola hastata

 -

-Spearleaf Violet is native to the eastern United States.
-In North Carolina, it can be found in the mountains and occasionally the Piedmont.
-It is found in rich, open woods and ravines and prefers humus-rich acidic soils in part shade.
-In North Carolina, it can be found in dry-mesic oak forests and areas with acidic soils.
-The spear-shaped leaves are variegated and the yellow blooms occur in spring.
-Grow in naturalized woodland settings.
+Spearleaf violet is an herbaceous perennial wildflower native to the eastern United States.
+In North Carolina, it can be found in the mountains and occasionally the Piedmont in rich, open woods and dry-mesic oak forests and areas with acidic soils.
+It is a member of the violet family (Violaceae).
+The species epithet is Latin for “shaped like a spearhead” and describes the distinctive shape of the leaves.

 The leaves are a medium green with an attractive silvery mottling pattern.
-They are arrowhead or sword like in shape, wide at the bottom and tapering to a point.
-Its common name 'Halberd Leaved Violet, originates from its resemblance to a halberd, a sword used in ancient times.
-This variety of viola is one of the caulescent violets, the leaves are on the flowering stem.
+They are arrowhead or sword-like in shape, wide at the bottom and tapering to a point.
+This species of violet is one of the caulescent violets, meaning the leaves are spaced apart along the stem rather than clustered in a rosette.
 Its leaves make it an easy violet to identify.
-The variation in the leaves have been said to resemble snowflakes, no two are exactly alike.
+The variation in the leaves has been said to resemble snowflakes, no two are exactly alike.
+The yellow blooms occur in spring.
+Nectar from the flowers attracts butterflies and bees.
+Like most violets, its flowers support specialized miner bees: Andrena (Gonandrena) fragilis, Andrena (Gonandrena) integra, and Andrena (Gonandrena) platyparia.
+The plant supports Fritillary (Boloria bellona) butterfly, whose caterpillars feed on the leaves.
+Birds and small mammals use the seed fruits as a food source.
+This plant is resistant to damage by deer.

-No serious insect or disease issues.
+Insects, Diseases and Other Problems: No serious insect or disease issues.

 - See this plant in the following landscape: